-Best known for its dramatic gorge and as the origin of cheddar cheese, this parish is situated in the county of Somerset and lies within the boundary if the Mendhip Hills; an Area of Outstanding Beauty.
+From outdoor activities like hiking, walking, cycling and cave exploration to cheese and cider tasting, Cheddar holidays are packed with wonderful things to do either alone or with family.
+Best Known for its dramatic gorge and as the origin of cheddar cheese, the parish of Cheddar is situated in the county of Somerset and lies within the Mendip Hills; an Area of Outstanding Beauty.

 One of Britain’s most incredible natural landmarks the gorge is home to some spectacular landscape including cliffs and subterranean stalactite show caves.
 The area is therefore fantastic for hiking, caving and rock climbing, and for those who prefer a little less adrenalin, there are many scenic walks and cycle trails too.

-Cheddar cheese has been produced here since the 12th Century and is to this day stored and matured in the Cheddar Caves.
-If you’re a fan of this delicious savoury snack, there’s no better place to sample some of the finest in the world.
+You can’t leave Cheddar without doing a cheese-tasting…the clue is in the name!
+Cheddar cheese has been produced in the area since the 12th Century and is to this day stored and matured in the Cheddar Caves.
+The best places to taste some of the region’s finest produce is The Cheddar Gorge Cheese Company.

 Somerset is also prominent on the English cider making scene, producing some of the finest and oldest ciders in the world and places like The Cider Barn are great for sampling a few bottles.

 The local attraction of Wookey Hole also has plenty to keep children entertained where they will discover caves to explore, adventure golf, dinosaur models and a mystic fairy garden to name just a few.

 Cheddar is really well located to enjoy all that this part of Somerset has to offer.
 Bath has amazing historical sites and architecture to enjoy like the Roman Baths, Bath Abbey, Putteney Bridge, The Royal Crescent, Jane Austen Centre, Landsdown Hill racecourse and Bath’s Assembly Rooms.